 - Review of renewal fees based on extended time frame of associated Development Permits to be paid at time of processing

-Administration is drafting proposed Land Use Bylaw amendments based on Governance and Finance Committees direction which will be presented at the June 27, 2022, Governance and Finance Committee meeting.
+Language for proposed Land Use Bylaw amendments, based on Governance and Finance Committees direction, was presented at the June 27, 2022, Governance and Finance Committee meeting.

 A draft Bylaw is scheduled to be presented to the Governance and Finance Committee in the first quarter of 2023.
 Should the Governance and Finance Committee recommend Council consider proposed amendments to the Land Use Bylaw, these would return to Council for first reading before a public hearing.
 In addition to a public hearing of proposed bylaw amendments, there is opportunity for public input on agenda items at any Council or Governance and Finance Committee meetings.

 After a public hearing of any Land Use Bylaw amendments, second and third reading of the proposed bylaw by Council is required, as well as final approval by Parks Canada prior to amendments applying.